janchorowski/dl_uwr/lab_guide/Readme.md

 File Storage
 ============

-You can store temp files on two larger network drives, `/pio/os/scratch/1` and `/pio/os/scratch/2`.
+You can store temp files on two larger network discs, `/pio/scratch/1` and `/pio/scratch/2`.
 They are available on ai-* machines and in Lab137.
 Please create a folder with you username in one of the scratch spaces.

+On the other hand `/pio/lscratch/1` and eventually `/pio/lscratch/2` are local discs on which You can store files.
+Because of locallity of this discs there are no possibility to access files from one computer on the another computer.

 Since there is no quota, please use as little as you need and don’t force us to establish a quota system.
 We will clean the scratch space after the semester.